codeforpdx/dwellingly-app/contributing.md

 [Cypress](https://www.cypress.io/) is used for system testing.

-To run the system tests both a backendend testing server and frontend testing server must be running.

 To run the system tests:

+0. Stop your development server (ctrl-c) if it is running.
-1. Start a backend testing server:
+1. Start a backend testing server: `CYPRESS=1 bin/rails server -p 5017`
-   - From the backend repo run: `export FLASK_ENV=testing && pipenv run flask run -p 5010 --reload`
-2. Start a frontend testing server:
-   - From the front repo run: `export REACT_APP_PROXY=http://localhost:5010 && npm run startTest`
-3. Run the tests from the frontend repo: `npx cypress run`
+3. Run the tests with: `npx cypress run`
    - That should run in a headed mode.
 If it doesn't you can force headed mode with `npx cypress run --headed`
    - To run in headless mode `npx cypress run --headless`

+All of the system tests can be found in: `cypress/integration/`

 Relevant docs [Cypress command line options](https://docs.cypress.io/guides/guides/command-line#cypress-run) and [API docs](https://docs.cypress.io/api/table-of-contents)